For a well-rounded meal that keeps you full, try these 16 tasty side dishes for tilapia. From mac & cheese to lemon rice, the options are endless.

 Whether it’s a simple cup of rice, healthy roasted vegetables, or crispy baked fries, you will never run out of choices.

-Whether you bake, pan-fry, or grill your tilapia, these 16 scrumptious side dishes will elevate your meal to a whole new level.
+Either way, these 16 scrumptious side dishes for tilapia will elevate your meal to a whole new level.

 1. Jasmine Rice